Daddy-anish/fraud-or-not/README.md

 - Grenish

 ## Installation
-To install the Dark Pattern Buster Chrome Extension, follow these steps:
+To install the Dark Pattern Buster(Pixet) Chrome Extension, follow these steps:

 1. Download the extension from the [Chrome Web Store].
 2. Open Google Chrome and navigate to the "Extensions" page (chrome://extensions/).